elastic/integrations/packages/cloudflare_logpush/docs/README.md

  **Note**:
   - A separate SQS queue and S3 bucket notification is required for each enabled data stream.
-  - Permissions for the above AWS S3 bucket and SQS queues should be configured as per the [Filebeat S3 input documentation](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#_aws_permissions_2)
+  - Permissions for the above AWS S3 bucket and SQS queues should be configured according to the [Filebeat S3 input documentation](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#_aws_permissions_2)
   - Credentials for the above AWS S3 and SQS input types should be configured using the [link](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#aws-credentials-config).
   - Data collection via AWS S3 Bucket and AWS SQS are mutually exclusive in this case.